Everything you need to know about pet microchips.

 In conclusion, the pet microchip lookup tool is far from comprehensive

 There are numerous free central registries that can be found online, but they can actually compound the pet problem as anyone can register a microchip ID with no proof of ownership.
 These are also simply devices to collect data that can be sold to various organizations for marketing and spam purposes.

-Every microchip company would like to have a central registry, but neither of those registries are willing to share their data with other registries.
+Every microchip company would like to have a central registry, but neither of those registries is willing to share their data with other registries.

 What are QR codes?

-QR tags on a pet's collar serve the same purpose as a traditional name tags with an engraved phone number.
-They just add a step because the the QR code must be scanned by a phone.
+QR tags on a pet's collar serve the same purpose as a traditional name tag with an engraved phone number.
+They just add a step because the QR code must be scanned by a phone.